zpratt/react-tdd-guide/README.md

 ## Philosphy

 * Avoid the need for runners and browsers
-  * Acheived by using mocha, jsdom, and [my jsdom helper](https://github.com/zpratt/react-tdd-guide/blob/master/lib/jsdom.js)
+  * Achieved by using mocha, jsdom, and [my jsdom helper](https://github.com/zpratt/react-tdd-guide/blob/master/lib/jsdom.js)
 * Use a mostly mockist approach
   * Achieved using proxyquire and sinon